lf-edge/ekuiper/docs/en_US/rules/sinks/rest.md

 }
 ```

-Then in the action, we set the `method` and `url` to be the value of the result by using jsonpath syntax as below:
+Then in the action, we set the `method` and `url` to be the value of the result by using data template syntax as below:

 ```json
 {"id": "rest2",